 News

-// LES to send crews for storm relief after Hurricane Ian
+// LES to send crews for mutual aid amid Winter Storm Fern

-LINCOLN — Lincoln Electric System is deploying staff and vehicles to help utilities in Florida with anticipated power restoration efforts due to Hurricane Ian.
+LINCOLN, Neb.
+(Jan.
+23, 2026) — Lincoln Electric System is deploying staff and vehicles to assist utilities in North Carolina with anticipated power restoration efforts ahead of Winter Storm Fern, which is expected to cause significant ice-related outages across the region.

 Subscribe